Bira/octopus-carnival/_posts/2025-12-09-wir-dscc-mearedes.md

 Those disciples are the giants Shakka and Shola, and the dwarf Hippolexes.
-They, their master, and a few volunteers from the local stone and beast giant communities intercept any strangers making landfall on Shault, and demand thei subject themselves to a ritual that prevents them from ever speaking about the island to others.
+They, their master, and a few volunteers from the local stone and beast giant communities intercept any strangers making landfall on Shault, and demand they subject themselves to a ritual that prevents them from ever speaking about the island to others.
 Those who refuse are killed.
 As you might imagine, very few people ever return from Shault, and those who do aren't saying anything about